Swing Low, Sweet Chariot: Biviano Accordion Sextette

-as members of the Biviano Accordion & Rhythm Sextette in 1947 for Sonora Records on the album Accordion Capers (Sonora # MS 476).
+as members of the Biviano Accordion & Rhythm Sextette in 1946 for Sonora Records on the album Accordion Capers (Sonora # MS 476) which has been archived as part of the permanent collection at the Smithsonian Institution's National Museum of American History.

 Eric Clapton

 British rock musician Eric Clapton recorded a reggae version of the song for his 1975 studio album There's One in Every Crowd.
 RSO Records released it with the B-side "Pretty Blue Eyes" as a seven-inch gramophone single in May the same year, produced by Tom Dowd.
 His version reached various singles charts, including Japan, the Netherlands, New Zealand and the United Kingdom.